 Address: 121 W 15th St, Cheyenne, WY 82001

 This Depot Museum also features a model train and two historic steam engines: the 844 Steam King and Challenger 3985.
-The locomotive known as 844 Steam King was the last engine made for the Union Pacific Railway, and Challenger 3985 is the largest steam engine in running condition in the world.
+The locomotive 844 Steam King was the last engine made for the Union Pacific Railway, and Challenger 3985 is the world’s largest steam engine in running condition.

-Accomplice Beer Company is one of the best breweries in the state, and it’s located right in the Cheyenne Depot Plaza.
-Be sure to stop by for a flatbread and a craft brew – it’s my favorite lunch spot in town.
+Accomplice Beer Company is one of the best breweries in the state, located right in the Cheyenne Depot Plaza.
+Be sure to stop by for a flatbread and a craft brew – my favorite lunch spot in town.